 Here’s a little story about a manager named Amy.

-She’s a new marketing director for a large tech company with the critical job of supporting her employees’ development while also keeping an eye out for team members with leadership potential.
+She’s a new marketing director for a large tech company with the critical job of supporting her employees’ training and development while also keeping an eye out for team members with leadership potential.